SimReale/multiple_couriers_CVRP/src/README.md

 ```

 ### Usage rules
- * All the parameters are optional, if you would like to run everything you simply non specify nothing.
+ * All the parameters are optional and almost all independently, if you would like to run everything you simply non specify nothing.
+Read other rules.
+ * The default timeout is 300 seconds
  * You can specify more than one instance, separated by a comma without space.
 The instances names are those in the instance directory, without .dat -> inst01,inst02,inst10 or simply inst07
+ * You can specify even only the approach, to run everything for that approach
  * If you specify the model_name or the solver_name you have to specify also the approach, otherwise a parse error will be raised.
  * If you specify the model_name then the solver_name must be specified, otherwise a parse error will be raised.

 ### Flags value

 * `<instances>`: name of one or more instances, seprated by a comma, contained in the instances directory.
 You can choose either to run one instance -> inst01, or more than one inst01,inst10